Bramcote Hills Sport and Community College: Future of the site

 An appraisal has been carried out to determine the cost of building a new 14-19 vocational facility on the site.
-This has been estimated at approximately £13 million, which is far in excess of the estimated costs for repairing and reinstating existing accommodation.
-Repairing and reinstating the existing buildings is the option that will be least disruptive to students’ education and provide sufficient teaching accommodation.
+This has been estimated at £13 million, which is far in excess of the estimated costs for repairing and reinstating existing accommodation.
+Repairing and reinstating the existing buildings is the option that will be least disruptive to students' education and provide sufficient teaching accommodation.

 A Freedom of Information request from Nottinghamshire County Council request reveals the costs attributed to the building problems at the Bramcote Hills Site as at 10/2/2010 they are £1,752,642.71, which comprises survey costs, associated works from the survey of all buildings on the site £1,393,561.52 and demolition of the Upper School Block £317,368.65.
-The works from the surveys included works to the lower school, major works to the technology block - which are ongoing, temporary fencing and scaffolding, relocation of Drama, IT Science and forming access road to the Park School site.
+The works from the surveys included works to the lower school, major works to the technology block – which are ongoing, temporary fencing and scaffolding, relocation of Drama, IT Science and forming access road to the Park School site.
 All equipment value retrieved from the upper school site was retained by the former Bramcote Hills School, ultimately returning to the Federations budget.